w3c/wot-cg/Tutorials/whatiswot/15-Protocol_Level/README.md

 Each form can declare one or more operations, using the `op` field.
 Operations describe what semantic action(s) the client can perform — for example: reading or writing a property, invoking an action, or subscribing to an event.
 These operation types are defined by the WoT specification and are independent of any specific protocol.
 You can find a full list on the TD specification.

 If `op` is omitted, default operations are inferred based on the affordance type.
-For example, a property form is assumed to support `readproperty` unless stated otherwise.
+For example, forms of a readable property are assumed to include the `readproperty` operation unless stated otherwise.

 #### Protocol and URI